This article explains the steps you can take to turn on or off the use of security questions for local accounts in Windows 11.

 Enable or disable the use of security questions for local accounts via the Windows Registry Editor.

-If you can’t open the Local Group Policy Editor, you can use the Windows Registry editor instead.
+If you can’t open the Local Group Policy Editor, use the Windows Registry editor instead.

 If you don’t see the System folder key, right-click on the Windows key, then create the subkey (System) folders.